Keerthana-Allam/Azure-Learning-Journey/README.md

           Space-Delimited
           Fixed-Width Data
       **Structure:** Fields separated by commas, rows terminated by carriage return/new line.
   -   **JavaScript Object Notation (JSON):**
        Definition: Hierarchical document schema.
        Entities: Data entities (objects) with multiple attributes.
        Flexibility: Suitable for structured and semi-structured data.
        Objects are enclosed in braces ({..}) and collections are enclosed in square brackets ([..]).
 Attributes are represented by name : value pairs and separated by commas (,).
+## Day 2 - [01/24/2024]
+  -   **Extensible Markup Language (XML):**
+        Type: Human-readable data format.Superseded by: JSON (less verbose).
+        Usage: Still used in some systems for data representation.
+  -  **Binary Large Object (BLOB):**
+       Definition: Files stored as raw binary data.
+       All files are ultimately stored as binary data (1's and 0's).
+       Unlike human-readable formats, bytes of binary data are not mapped to printable characters.
+       Common for unstructured data types that require interpretation by applications.
+  -